Skip to Main Content

 Overview

-We are actively seeking information for CSHL researchers on how journals and publishers are responding to the upcoming implementation of the NIH Public Access Policy for scholarly publications.
-This will go into effect for papers accepted on or after July 1, 2025 if the associated NIH funding is active on this date.
+The new NIH Public Access Policy for scholarly publications went into effect for papers accepted on or after July 1, 2025 if the associated NIH funding is active on or after this date.
 The table below contains policy information for publishers most relevant to the CSHL research community.
-We are updating the information below as we hear from publishers and journals.

 Please bear in mind that the policy's impact on how you achieve compliance will depend on a variety factors including the publisher, journal, and publishing model that you choose for your article.
-To get individualized assistance on how you should comply with the updated policy, please contact Katie McGuire (x6844, kmcguire@cshl.edu).
+To get individualized assistance on how you should comply with the updated policy, please do not hesitate to contact Katie McGuire (x6844, kmcguire@cshl.edu).

 Does this policy apply to me?